-2. Show work that emphasises your unique style
+2. Show work that emphasizes your unique style

 Show people why they should want you instead of someone else.
-Include video samples that emphasise your unique style and show off the kind of videos you like making.
+Include video samples that emphasize your unique style and show off the kind of videos you like making.

 In the case of work, opposites don’t attract.
 You’ll likely get offered projects similar to what you’ve already done.
 That’s why you should include samples of work you’ve done, but also, in your own time, create some examples of the kind of videos you’d like to be making, and include those too.

 3. Keep the quality sky high